Hannah Anderson, harpist

-Hannah Anderson has delighted audiences with her sensitive and musical performances since she began playing the harp over eighteen years ago.
-A skilled performer in Classical, Celtic, and popular music, she enjoys sharing the beauty and magic of the harp with audiences and students in the Philadelphia area.
+Hannah Anderson began playing the harp at four years old.
+Now, she is a skilled performer in Classical, jazz, Celtic, and popular music and loves to share the beauty and magic of harp music with her audiences and students.

 Hannah earned Bachelor’s degrees in Harp and Disability Studies from Vanderbilt University in 2017.
 Before entering Vanderbilt, she studied chamber music and music theory at the Fine Arts Center in Greenville, South Carolina.
 Her past teachers include Kirsten Agresta Copely, Marian Shaffer, and Lelia Lattimore.